dbaarda/rollsum-tests/RESULTS.rst

 that doesn't even overflow out of 16bits.
 ModPrime discards too much of the hash space.

-Character mapping using "mul" makes no difference at all because for a fixed block size it behaves like constant multipliers for s1 and s2, which does nothing for the collisions and little for the clustering.
+Character mapping using "mul" makes little difference at all because for a fixed block size it behaves like constant multipliers for s1 and s2, which does nothing for the collisions and little for the clustering.
 Using "pow" makes a significant difference.

 For bucketing, and_mask gives terrible clustering and collisions because it discards bits from the s2 sum which is better distributed